 - Structure of the Song Based on the Scene

-- Assignment 7: Determine a Suitable Pulse
+- Assignment 7: Write a Song

-Lesson 8: Collaboration, Part 1
+Lesson 8: Collaboration Part 1

 - Why Collaborate?